China Plate and Staatstheater Mainz present

 As well as scenes based on deep research, and information about nuclear threat, Talking About The Fire contains a huge element of conversation with the audience – it is about bringing what is usually regarded as a remote world, inaccessible and dominated by experts, alive in the theatre, and giving the audience pathways to regaining their agency on the urgent issue of nuclear proliferation.

-For more information, please contact Susan Wareham.
+For more information, please contact Abbie White on [email protected]

 Creative Team